Kokanu/vuepress-docs/docs/reference/special-words/mu.md

 $te $konkulen, $le $tope - "competing is good"

 **tun mu** $konkulen $le $tope - "the competition is good" (literally, "the action that competes is good" or "the action of competitors is good")

+Additionally, $mu carries a connotation of task or role.
+I can be a:

+$nin $te $kuwekan - "person that is farming"

+without being a

+$nin mu $kuwekan - "a farmer"